 As time progresses, private mortgage holders or buyers may reconsider holding a mortgage note.
 If note holders need money now, they always have the option to sell their mortgage note.

 Private mortgage holders sell their notes for a variety of reasons, most of which have to do with getting money to handle immediate needs.
-Selling the mortgage provides them with a lump-sum payment.
-Examples include:

 There are no restrictions on how someone can spend the money generated from selling a mortgage note.
 In addition, the process of selling a note in this market can be much smoother than a regular mortgage deal.